 3. Have a clear idea of what your immediate, short, and long-term goals are

 Your MBA personal statement is not a contract between you and the school.
 If things don’t work out as you have planned, your MBA will not be revoked.
 Even so, graduate business school admissions officers want to know that you have a concrete plan for the short term and a realistic vision for the long game.
+Our editors can provide you with MBA essay help, so your idea will be clear for any admission officer.

 4. If you have a story that you want to tell but doesn’t fit any specific prompt, split it up